Choosing the Right Mattress for a Good Night’s Sleep

 These mattresses are made from foam as the name suggests and are devoid of coils.
 They contour the body, help in relieving pressure, and allow motion isolation.
 These mattresses are generally suggested for side sleepers and couples.
 Memory foam is one of the best options as it retains posture memory.

 All the layers of the mattress are made of latex rubber.
-These layers provide good bounce, moderate contouring, and are durable.
+These layers provide good bounce, and moderate contouring, and are durable.
 Latex mattresses are a good choice for eco-conscious buyers as they can be made with organic latex.

 These are built with an air chamber that offers core support.
 A pump is used to control the air inside the mattress allowing you to add or remove air with a smartphone or a remote.
 Air beds are very firm and each side can be set to a different firmness level.